 Biking – Trestle Pike Park is one of the best places to mountain bike.
 It’s located at the resort, where’ll you take a chair lift and an exciting ride down.

 - Idlewild is a convenient campground just off the highway in the Arapaho National Forest.
 Head south of downtown on US Rt 40 and turn left at the campground sign.
-There are 23 sites, 13 of them suitable for RV.
-Non-reservable.
-Sites have grills and tables.
+There are 23 non-reservable sites with grills and tables, 13 of them suitable for RVs.
 There is another national forest campground shortly after, also on the left.

 - Another option is to take Vasquez Road west out of downtown.
 This road will also offer the best free car camping.
-It will turn into County Rd 7 within a couple of miles where there’ll be plenty of dispersed spots along the road once you enter the national forest.
+It will turn into County Rd 7 within a couple of miles.
+There will be plenty of dispersed spots along the road once you enter the national forest.